 - Covenant of Mayors for Climate and Energy

 - 100 Intelligent Cities Challenge/Digital Cities Challenge

 - Urban Innovative Actions

 - Smart Cities Marketplace initiatives

-- EIT Climate KIC initiatives

-- New European Bauhaus

-- Green City Accord

-- CIVITAS

-- URBACT programme

-- Affordable Housing Initiative

-- City Science Initiative

-- Living-in.eu Movement

-If relevant to climate neutrality, also national initiatives can be mentioned here.

-- a "demonstrator", if the city has served as proof of concept and has implemented any of the outcomes of the initiative (e.g. tools/tests/trials).
-Other similar phrases used to describe demonstrators are pilot cities, demo sites, case studies, early adopters, living labs, organisers, and leaders;

-- a "replicator", if the city has served to expand the applicability of a concept by implementing any of the outcomes of the initiative.
-Other similar words used to describe replicators are mentees, twin cities, companion cities, partner cities;

-- an "observer", if the city participated in a process concerning the outcomes of the initiative without any implemented action;

-- other, if none of the definitions above describes the role of the city in the initiative.
+- EIT Climate KIC initiatives - New European Bauhaus - Green City Accord - CIVITAS - URBACT programme - Affordable Housing Initiative - City Science Initiative - Living-in.eu Movement If relevant to climate neutrality, also national initiatives can be mentioned here.
+How would you describe the role of your city in the initiative?
+Definition and examples for each term.
+The city is considered: - a "demonstrator", if the city has served as proof of concept and has implemented any of the outcomes of the - initiative (e.g. tools/tests/trials).
+Other similar phrases used to describe demonstrators are pilot cities, demo sites, case studies, early adopters, living labs, organisers, and leaders; - a "replicator", if the city has served to expand the applicability of a concept by implementing any of the outcomes of the initiative.
+Other similar words used to describe replicators are mentees, twin cities, companion cities, partner - an "observer", if the city participated in a process concerning the outcomes of the initiative without any implemented action; - other, if none of the definitions above describes the role of the city in the initiative.